Parenting is challenging enough on its own, but after tragedies, many parents are unsure of what to do next.

 A: It is normal for children, adolescents and teens to show signs of worry and fear until things calm down.
 Children need reassurance from parents.
 Discuss that you, as parents, are doing everything that you can to keep them safe and if you thought it was dangerous, you would not let them go into a certain situation.

-If two to three weeks from now, the child is still showing signs of worry and fear (with some type behavior change), suggest talking with his primary care doctor or school counselor about additional support/resources.
+If two to three weeks from now, the child is still showing signs of worry and fear (with some type behavior change), suggest talking with their primary care doctor or school counselor about additional support/resources.

 Q: What are some ways to work on developing a better relationship with my child?